Ohannes Melemedjian, Ph.D.

 About Ohannes Melemedjian.

-Ohannes Melemedjian, PhDOhannes Melemedjian, PhD, assistant professor in the Department of Neural and Pain Sciences at the University of Maryland School of Dentistry, received his BSc at the Haigazian University in Beirut, Lebanon.
+Ohannes Melemedjian, PhDOhannes Melemedjian, PhD, Associate Professor in the Department of Neural and Pain Sciences at the University of Maryland School of Dentistry, received his BSc at the Haigazian University in Beirut, Lebanon.
 He was introduced to pain research as a graduate student at the American University of Beirut, where he obtained his MSc degree.
 He received his PhD in molecular and cellular biology at the University of Arizona in Tucson under the mentorship of Frank Porreca and Josephine Lai, researching the adverse effects of opiates on bone cancer pain.
 He completed his postdoctoral training in the laboratory of Theodore Price at the University of Arizona, where he developed initial work on the role of dysregulated protein synthesis in chronic pain states.
 Dr. Melemedjian is a recipient of the Future Leaders in Pain Research Award from the American Pain Society.

 Pain Research in the Melemedjian Lab